 In a context of strong institutional fragmentation and difficulty in obtaining the necessary resources (human and financial) to inclusively deliver basic services, the Programme aims to strengthen the role and skills of Libyan Municipalities as fundamental actors in the process of pacification and stabilization of the country.
-Moreover, it meets national priorities as expressed in the 2018 Humanitarian Response Plan and the draft 2019-2020 UN Strategic Framework, including the multi-sector short-term response/capacity building/sustainable development nexus, and coordinates with other municipal governance programmes and relevant Joint Technical Coordination Mechanism Sub-Working Groups.
-Finally, it is conceived as a needs-driven flexible facility to address the most pressing requirements to reinforce the resilience of communities most impacted by migration.
+Moreover, it meets national priorities as expressed in the 2019 Humanitarian Response Plan and the draft 2019-2020 UN Strategic Framework, including the multi-sector short-term response/capacity building/sustainable development nexus, and coordinates with other municipal governance programmes and relevant Joint Technical Coordination Mechanism Sub-Working Groups.
+Finally, it is conceived as a needsdriven flexible facility to address the most pressing requirements to reinforce the resilience of communities most impacted by migration.

-The Programme capitalizes on the in-depth work already undertaken by the Italian Embassy in Tripoli, which is carrying out a regular and structured dialogue with local actors, keeping track of the local social and conflict-related dynamics, and with the central Libyan Authorities.
-The platform established by the Italian Embassy involves Libyan authorities at both central - particularly Ministry of Local Governance and Ministry of Planning - and Municipality levels.
-This platform for dialogue and EU consultations have allowed the identification of 24 Libyan Municipalities with critical requirements both in terms of urgent basic services delivery and medium/longer-term development projects.
+The Programme capitalizes on the in-depth work already undertaken by the Italian Embassy in Tripoli, which carries out a regular and structured dialogue with local actors, keeping track of the local social and conflict-related dynamics, and with the central Libyan Authorities.
+The platform established by the Italian Embassy involves Libyan authorities at both central - particularly Ministry of Local Governance - and Municipality levels.
+This platform for dialogue, and further consultations with the EU, led to the identification of 24 Libyan Municipalities with critical requirements both in terms of urgent basic services delivery and medium/longer-term development projects.